mid2SUPAERO/POD-K_v2-CHANDRE/Codes/README.md

 - A mesh creator (and viewer) is used: GMSH 3.0.6, please note that it is not the lastest version available!

 ### Content

-1) aero_struct: Here all the codes can be found.
+aero_struct: Here all the codes can be found.
 The folder needed to run it from your PC.

-2) Tutorials: Here two live scripts can be found, one in version .ipynb and another HTML.

 ### Copyright